wp-plugins/improved-gallery/readme.txt

 Tested up to: 2.6
 Stable tag: trunk

-Improves the built-in gallery in WP 2.5
+Improves the built-in gallery in WP 2.5+

 == Description ==

-This plugin improves the gallery template in Wordpress 2.5, by making the following tweeks:
+This plugin improves the gallery template in Wordpress 2.5+, by making the following tweaks:

 1. Puts all the gallery css in a separte file, for easy customisation and **faster page load**.
 1. Adds an id attribute to the code, so that two or more galleries can have a *different* number of columns and still **display correctly** on the same page.